Skip to Content

 FAQs

 Unfortunately, there is not only one toner to avoid if you do not want your hair to turn grey.
-Any product can result in grey strands if you apply too much or leave it on too long.
+Any product can result in grey strands if you apply too much, leave it on too long, or if porous hair absorbs the pigment too quickly.

 Yes, you can wash toner out of your hair.
 You can use a clarifying shampoo to remove grey toner from your hair quickly.

-If you do not have a clarifying shampoo on hand, you can use one with sulfates to remove grey toner from your hair.
-The second method will take three or four washes.
+If you do not have a clarifying shampoo on hand, you can use one with sulfates to help fade grey toner.
+Follow with a deep conditioning mask because these washes can be drying.

 How long it takes to wash out grey toner depends on several factors.
 The first and most crucial factor to consider is the toner you use.
 Some toners are stronger than others, so they stick to hair more than others.